Panasonic G85 versus Olympus E-M10 II

 The Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) and the Olympus OM-D E-M10 Mark II are two digital cameras that were revealed to the public, respectively, in September 2016 and August 2015.
 Both the G85 and the E-M10 II are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Olympus provides 15.9 MP.

-An illustration of the physical size and weight of the Panasonic G85 and the Olympus E-M10 II is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Panasonic G85 and the Olympus E-M10 II are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G85 – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G85 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is notably smaller (13 percent) than the Panasonic G85.
 Moreover, the E-M10 II is markedly lighter (23 percent) than the G85.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 It is worth mentioning in this context that the G85 is splash and dust resistant, while the E-M10 II does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.